FuelLabs/fuel-docs/src/developer-quickstart.md

 Now you're ready to build and ship ⛽

-> **Note**
-> The team is working to simplify the process of creating a wallet, and eliminate the need to create a wallet twice.
+> **Note**: The team is working to simplify the process of creating a wallet, and eliminate the need to create a wallet twice.
 Keep an eye out for these updates.

 ### Modify the App